Pakefield Lighthouse

 Pakefield Lighthouse is a decommissioned 19th century lighthouse which was built near Pakefield a suburb of Lowestoft in Suffolk.

-The lighthouse tower has been used for a variety of maritime, civilian and military roles, and is currently used as a Coastwatch lookout post.
+The lighthouse tower has been used for a variety of maritime, civilian and military roles, and is currently used as a Coastwatch (now independent) coastal surveillance station.

 Operational history

 Pakefield lighthouse 1832-1864

 Completed in 1832 to a design by the architect Richard Suter, it was commissioned by Trinity House to enable a safe passage to be made through Pakefield Gatway (a channel between two shifting sandbanks providing a way into Lowestoft harbour).